ballet/ballet/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-fhub_core could always use more documentation, whether as part of the
+ballet could always use more documentation, whether as part of the
-official fhub_core docs, in docstrings, or even on the web in blog posts,
+official ballet docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/HDI-Project/fhub_core/issues.
+The best way to send feedback is to file an issue at https://github.com/HDI-Project/ballet/issues.

 If you are proposing a feature: